Election 2015 > Mail Ballot Voting

 Where Mail Ballot Requests Are Available

-- Your City Clerk (Municipal Elections Only): If you are eligible to vote in Municipal Elections, call your City Clerk at (702) 229-6311, TTY (702) 386-9108 to have a Mail Ballot Request Card sent to you.
-You may print a Mail Ballot Request from the City of Las Vegas link below.
+- If you are eligible to vote in City of Las Vegas Municipal Elections, call the Clark County Election Department at (702) 455-VOTE to have a Mail Ballot Request Card sent to you.
+You may print a Mail Ballot Request from the link provided on the right hand side of the page.

 - Write Your Own Letter: The letter must include the following for each person in the household requesting a mail ballot:

 - Clark County residential address and the address where you want the mail ballot sent (if different from the residential address).